notahat/finer_struct/README.md

 Do you find you always use an `OpenStruct` when you don't really care if it's open, you just want an easy way to create an object from a hash?

+Did you know that creating an `OpenStruct` blows away Ruby's method cache?

 Isn't it irritating how you have to remember that, to use `OpenStruct`, you need to `require 'ostruct'`?

 Have you ever wished you could create a `Struct` or `OpenStruct`, but make it immutable?